Gary Carter: Personal life

 Carter met his future wife Sandy when they were students at Sunny Hills High School in Fullerton, California.
 They married in 1975 and had three children.
 His daughter Kimmy played catcher for the Florida State softball team from 1999 to 2002.
 She later served as the head softball coach at Palm Beach Atlantic University.

 Carter was an active philanthropist and championed causes that fought leukemia and illiteracy.
-The Gary Carter Foundation (of which Carter was the president) supports eight Title I schools in Palm Beach County with students live in poverty.
+The Gary Carter Foundation (of which Carter was the president) supports eight Title I schools in Palm Beach County with students living in poverty.
 The foundation seeks to "better the physical, mental and spiritual well-being of children."
 To accomplish this, it advocates "school literacy by encouraging use of the Reading Counts Program, a program that exists in the Palm Beach County School District".
 Since its inception, the Gary Carter Foundation has placed more than $622,000 toward charitable purposes, including $366,000 to elementary schools for reading programs.

 The 11th edition of the Merriam-Webster's Collegiate Dictionary, published in 2012, credits Carter, who rarely used profanity, with the first recorded use of the term "f-bomb."